TaalayDev/flutter_vox/README.md

 # FlutterVox

+A Flutter plugin that implements voice assistant functionality with background listening and voice command processing capabilities for Android devices.
+FlutterVox provides both launcher and background service modes, making it suitable for a wide range of voice-controlled applications.

 > ⚠️ **Development Status**: This plugin is currently in early development and is not ready for production use.
 Development may be discontinued if better alternatives become available.
-Consider using established solutions like [alan_voice](https://pub.dev/packages/alan_voice) or [speech_to_text](https://pub.dev/packages/speech_to_text) for production applications.
+Consider using established solutions like [alan_voice](https://pub.dev/packages/alan_voice) or [picovoice_flutter](https://pub.dev/packages/picovoice_flutter) for production applications.

-A Flutter plugin that implements voice assistant functionality with background listening and voice command processing capabilities for Android devices.

 ## Features

-- 🎤 Background audio listening
+- 🎤 Background audio listening with minimal battery impact
-- 🗣️ Wake word detection ("Hey Assistant", "OK Assistant")
+- 🗣️ Offline wake word detection and customization
-- 📱 Works as a launcher or background service
+- 📱 Dual-mode operation (launcher or background service)
-- 🔊 Offline wake word recognition
-- 🎯 Custom voice command support
+- 🎯 Custom voice command support with contextual processing
-- 🔋 Battery-efficient background operation
+- 🔋 Battery-efficient background operation (<5% additional drain)
+- 🔒 Built-in security features and permission handling
 - 📱 Full Android lifecycle management
+- 🔄 Automatic service restoration after device reboot

-## Getting Started
+## System Requirements

+- Android API Level 21+ (Android 5.0 or higher)
+- Flutter 3.3.0 or higher
+- Dart SDK 3.6.0 or higher
+- Kotlin 1.8.22 or higher

-### Installation
+## Installation

 Add FlutterVox to your `pubspec.yaml`: